 The ACP (Academic & Career Planning) Center is a working space designed specifically to support students with their academic and career planning needs.
 ACP is a student-driven, adult-supported process.
-Students create and cultivate their own unique and information-based visions for post-secondary success, obtained through self-exploration, career exploration and the development of career management skills.
-Open Monday-Friday, 7:15 am - 3:15 pm, all students are encouraged to stop in and explore the numerous resources available throughout their high school career.
+Students create and cultivate their unique and information-based visions for post-secondary success, obtained through self-exploration, career exploration and the development of career management skills.
+Open Monday-Friday, 7:15 am - 3:15 p.m., all students are encouraged to stop in and explore the numerous resources available throughout their high school career.

-The ACP Center coordinates school sponsored fall and spring college campus field trips, ASVAB testing, senior financial literacy simulation, job shadowing, mock interviews, job board offerings, sophomore higher education showcase, "Apply for Free" events, FAFSA fill-in nights, spring Teen Job Fair, the Academic and Career Planning curriculum and assists with the coordination of the annual LHS Career Discovery Day.
+The ACP Center coordinates school sponsored fall and spring college campus field trips, ASVAB testing, senior financial literacy simulation, job shadowing, mock interviews, job board offerings, sophomore higher education showcase, spring Teen Job Fair, the Academic and Career Planning curriculum and assists with the coordination of the annual LHS Career Discovery Day.

 Each year, students will utilize the software program, Xello, to explore options through assessments and lessons.
-It also houses their ACP affiliated work which eventually will become their own personal career exploration portfolio.
+It also houses their ACP affiliated work which becomes their personal career exploration portfolio.
 This is meant to be a gradual process that builds from one year to the next, supporting the development of each student.
 Student goals and plans are expected to change as their personal, school, volunteer, work and overall life experiences expand.

-Stay connected and up to date on the latest happenings by following the ACP Center on social media: Facebook @LHSACPCenter, Twitter @LHS\ACP and Instagram @LHS\ACPCenter
+Stay connected and up to date on the latest happenings by following the ACP Center on social media: Facebook @LHSACPCenter, X@LHS_ACP and Instagram @LHS_ACPCenter